Wednesday, March 30, 2016

 Shodoshima Pigrimage temple 4 Furue-an

 I started at temple number 4, Furue-an, as my minshuku was literally right next door.
-I am going to do a loop around the small peminsula before heading up unto the mountains to the official first temple.
+I am going to do a loop around the small peninsula before heading up unto the mountains to the official first temple.
 In front was a line of 33 Kannon statues representing the Bando Kannon Pilgrimage.

 Furue-an can be translated as a hermitage rather than a temple.
-At a point in the past a monk or nun lived here, but it is not a temple with a priest.
+At a point in the past, a monk or nun lived here, but it is not a temple with a priest.
 It is maintained by local people, and quite a few of the "temples" on this pilgrimage are hermitages.
 There is a very homely and friendly atmosphere at them.

 0 comments: